 COLT Case Study - Ohio

-In November 2015, AnTech completed an Underbalanced Coiled Tubing Drilling project for an independent operator in the Appalachian Basin in the North East of the United States.
+AnTech completed an Underbalanced Coiled Tubing Drilling project for an independent operator in the Appalachian Basin in the North East of the US.

 Objectives & Challenges

-The chosen area was in a well understood area with numerous offset wells with which to compare production and a known geology against which to plan the well.
+The chosen well was in a field with numerous offset wells with which to compare production and a known geology against which to plan the well.
 The main objective was to bring the well back to production by side-tracking an existing wellbore.

-The objective was to access target zones identified adjacent to a recently drilled, vertical well using a lateral side-track.
+The drilling program was designed to access zones adjacent to a recently drilled, vertical well using a lateral side-track.
 The target thickness was approximately 15ft, so accurate depth control was critical.
 It was also essential that the entire reservoir section be drilled underbalanced to minimise formation damage.

 Onshore - Oil